Discretizing

 fig2b

-Parameter learning
+Parameter Learning

-Let’s continue with parameter learning on the continuous data set and see whether we can estimate the CPDs.
+Let’s continue with parameter learning on the continuous dataset and see whether we can estimate the CPDs.

 model = bn.parameter_learning.fit(DAG, df_discrete)

-# Use MLE method
+# Alternative: Use MLE method

 # model_mle = bn.parameter_learning.fit(DAG, df_discrete, methodtype="maximumlikelihood")

-After fitting the model on the DAG and data frame, we can perform the independence test to remove any spurious edges and create a plot.
+After fitting the model on the DAG and dataframe, we can perform the independence test to remove any spurious edges and create a plot.
 In this case, the tooltips will contain the CPDs as these are computed with parameter learning.

-# Independence test
+# Perform independence test

 model = bn.independence_test(model, df, prune=True)